 Operations Management Online Degrees and Career Training

 Due to the considerable variance in manufacturing operations, there exists no standard educational path for this occupation.
 That said, most employers prefer to hire college-educated workers.
-Typical courses in operations management include supply chain management, production and inventory, customer service, accounting and finance, and case studies in management.
+Typical a business program in operations management include supply chain management, production and inventory, customer service, accounting and finance, and case studies in management.
 Because operations management techniques can be applied to a wide range of fields, classes may not be focused on individual career paths.
 As production operations grow more sophisticated and responsibilities increase, educational requirements become more stringent.
 Higher-level positions often require graduate degrees in industrial management or business administration.

 Job prospects for Operations Managers